wafik90/hello-world/README.md

 Hello aliens!

-Human here, I love learning about computers and all the headaches that goes along with it.
+Wafik here, I love learning about computer codes and languages and all the headaches that goes along with it.
+Also taken up photography as a hobby.
-I've heard space coffee is supposed to be outta this world?